 Discovering Diabetes Meal Plans

 I “happened” onto the Diabetes Meal Plans site when I was browsing the internet for something that I could try, something that would make sense.
-When I first subscribed, the “Daily Emails” were most informative and helpful; it was the best information I had read in years.
+When I first decided to sign up as a free subscriber, the “Daily Emails” were most informative and helpful; it was the best information I had read in years.
 I liked the simplicity in the presentation, and that information was backed up by research.

-Once I became a member, I immersed myself into the information from the “Type 2 Diabetes 30-Day Turnaround Program.”
+Once I became a member, I immersed myself into the information from the “30 Day Turnaround Program.”

 I read, and reread the guidelines that said I could eat eggs, cheese, and nuts; that this wasn’t the type cholesterol that would increase my levels.
 I learned that watching my daily cholesterol levels wasn’t the way to lower my cholesterol, that I would do better by lowering carbs and increasing fiber.